lsst-sqre/safir/docs/user-guide/gcs.rst

    @pytest.fixture
    def mock_gcs() -> Iterator[MockStorageClient]:
-       yield from patch_gcs(
+       yield from patch_google_storage(
            expected_expiration=timedelta(hours=1), bucket_name="some-bucket"
        )

-The ``expected_expiration`` argument is mandatory and tells the mock object what expiration the application is expected to request for its signed URLs.
+The ``expected_expiration`` argument is optional and tells the mock object what expiration the application is expected to request for its signed URLs.
-If the application, when tested, requests a signed URL with a different expiration, the mock will raise an assertion failure.
+If this option is given and the application, when tested, requests a signed URL with a different expiration, the mock will raise an assertion failure.

 The ``bucket_name`` argument is optional.
 If given, an attempt by the tested application to request a bucket of any other name will raise an assertion failure.